pkorzinski/ArchBot/README.md

 ## Usage

-> A simple front end interface for control of DogeBot on slack.
-Access to message history and basic search of messages.
+> A simple front end interface to view your team's Slack messages.
+Will persist data much longer than Slack's free service.
+Also provides basic search of messages.
 > To use the bot, a user will need to navigate to https://api.slack.com/bot-users and register a new bot user for their Slack team.
 > The bot must be deployed on Heroku to function.
-For a guide on deploying Slack bots to heroku, refer to https://blog.heroku.com/how-to-deploy-your-slack-bots-to-heroku.
+For a guide on deploying Slack bots to Heroku, refer to https://blog.heroku.com/how-to-deploy-your-slack-bots-to-heroku.

 ## Requirements